Defective Products and Medical Devices

 Speak to a medical product defect and mass tort attorney

 At Rutter Mills, we are dedicated to securing serious compensation for serious injuries.
-In practice for over 50 years, we have helped thousands of injury victims in Virginia get back on their feet after experiencing traumatic accidents, workplace injuries, medical device injuries, and other setbacks.
+In practice for over 60 years, we have helped thousands of injury victims in Virginia get back on their feet after experiencing traumatic accidents, workplace injuries, medical device injuries, and other setbacks.
 Fight for the compensation you deserve and hold medical device manufacturers and distributors accountable when you put your trust in Rutter Mills.
-We are poised to take on the resources of the big-name corporations in order to make things right.
-Call us at 757-622-5000 today to discuss your case.
+We are poised to take on the resources of big-name corporations in order to make things right.
+Call us at 757-777-7777 today to discuss your case.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.